Audi Car Finance Refunds: Check If You’re Owed Compensation

 Think you got a fair deal on your Audi finance?
 You might have been mis-sold, and here’s how to find out everything you need to know and claim what you're owed.

-In this DCA, dealers could freely increase their commission by inflating the interest rate, causing customers to pay more than they should have been paying or anticipated.
+In DCAs, dealers could freely increase their commission by inflating the interest rate, causing customers to pay more than they should have been paying or anticipated.
 When the FCA discovered this practice, it raised concerns about whether it was lawful and about the fairness of Audi finance PCP contracts and other similar Audi finance agreements.

 How This Led to Mis-Selling Practices

 Apart from DCAs, which were the main culprits of mis-selling tactics for a lot of lenders and dealers, the lack of transparency is another reason Audi finance was mis-sold.
 Terms such as interest rates and Audi finance settlement figures were not thoroughly explained, which caused misinformed decisions.
-This then leads to financial stress on the buyer’s end, sparking numerous Audi Commission Claims.
+This then led to financial stress on the buyer’s end, sparking numerous Audi Commission Claims.
 These mis-sold PCP Audi contracts left many customers facing inflated payments, large balloon payments, and unexpected charges for excess mileage.

 Common Issues with Audi Finance Agreements